Val’s Sweet Cabbage Slaw

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using an approved low-calorie sweetener would make this Sweet Cabbage Slaw a great side dish for any low-carb or low-glycemic eating plan, including any phase of the original South Beach Diet.
-White balsamic vinegar does have some carbs, so this may not work for Keto.
+Using an approved low-calorie sweetener would make this Sweet Cabbage Slaw a great side dish for low-carb or low-glycemic eating plans, including any phase of the original South Beach Diet.

 Find More Recipes Like This One: